btlmt-de/FIB/README.md

 This config stores all item descriptions for [ForceItemBattle](https://github.com/McPlayHDnet/ForceItemBattle/)

-The resourcepack is needed to display the items in the bossbar.
+The resourcepack is needed to display the items in the bossbar and chat.

+Supported Minecraft Version: 1.21.7

 **IMPORTANT**:

-if `FIB_Worldgen.zip` is in the plugins folder, you have to add `file/FIB_Worldgen.zip` to server.properties at `initial-enabled-packs=`
+Place `FIB_Worldgen.zip` in the plugins folder and add `file/FIB_Worldgen.zip` to server.properties at `initial-enabled-packs=`